idahdam/idahdam/README.md

-## hey this is cool but i'm to lazy to update things fml.
+## hey this is cool but i'm to lazy to update things

 Hi im hadi and currently working on several things: